-In 2018, Kansas State University in Manhattan conducted a study into workplace microaggressions.
-The researchers found that 73% of women working in the fields of science, technology, engineering, or mathematics experienced at least one form of sexual objectification.
+In 2018, Kansas State University conducted a study into workplace microaggressions.
+The researchers found that 73% of women working in science, technology, engineering, or mathematics had experienced at least one form of sexual objectification.

 Some other examples of microaggressions include:

 - treating someone as a second-class citizen because of their gender, race, or sexual orientation